1kit/Berkeley-Capstone-Project/README.md

 <img src = images/heatmap.png width = 100%/>
 </p>

-A lot of features were in the approx band of +0.2 to -0.2
+#### Observation from correlation heatmap

+Some of the features are obviously correlated
+- For example most of the packet length related features correlate highly.
+This is not surprising.
+- Similarly some of the IAT values (Bwd and Flow IAT.Max) correlate highly.
+This is also expected.

+Some features are highly negatively correlated
+- One example is the ACK.Flag.Count to various packet lengths.
+Here also, there is no surprise, because as packet length increases, the number of acks published for each packet decreases and vice-versa.

+**NOTE: Outside of the above obvious observations, there was nothing much to note.**

 The following two feature engineering was performed
 1. Using Pricipal Component Analysis (PCA) the dimension was reduced to 10 features
-2. Correlation based feature selection by sorting the correlation values of various features against the ProtocolLabel, the top 29 (arbitrarily chosen number) features were taken.
+2. Feature selection by sorting the values of Itner Quartile Range (IQR) for all the features.
+The top 30 features were taken.

 A training and holdout test set was obtained for both of the above feature engineering techniques.